khalyomede/state-reflection.guide/source/storage/index.md

 Prefer immutable data types, like WORM databases.

-**Mostly adviced**: SQL-based data types, or any other data storage type that supports commit/rollback mecanism
+**Mostly advised**: SQL-based data types, or any other data storage type that supports commit/rollback mecanism

 ## Reflection timing